chrisjohnson16/astra-streaming-demo/README.md

     * A streaming tenant in the uscentral1 GCP region
         * Pick an easy name.
 You'll need to reference it in later steps.
     * A namespace in your tenant named `stocks`
     * An unpartitioned topic in the `stocks` namespace named `stocks-in`.
-Leave persistent unchecked.
+The topic should be persistent.
     * Add a `String` schema to your `stocks-in` topic

 2. Once these are created, download a configuration file that will let you use the admin and client CLIs in later steps.
 Click on your stream on the left and then the `Connect` tab, and download the `client.conf` file.